yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 17. What Is CORS?

-> -Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
+> - Cross-origin resource sharing (CORS) is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.

 > - Related Reference : [實作 CORS](https://blog.toright.com/posts/3205/%E5%AF%A6%E4%BD%9C-cross-origin-resource-sharing-cros-%E8%A7%A3%E6%B1%BA-ajax-%E7%99%BC%E9%80%81%E8%B7%A8%E7%B6%B2%E5%9F%9F%E5%AD%98%E5%8F%96-request.html), [什麼是CORS？](https://sibevin.github.io/posts/2017-06-05-101518-note-cors), [什麼是CROS](https://ithelp.ithome.com.tw/articles/10204004)
 <br/>